Sotavento Hotel & Yacht Club - a view of the pool and breakfast area

 An umbrella is useful for places with little shade, like Uxmal Pyramid

 We only used our umbrellas for rain once on this trip.
-These umbrellas came in handy to provide shade at Uxmal.
-I always pack whatever umbrellas are on their last leg for vacation.
-These umbrellas have about one use left in them, so they are perfect for travel.
-These umbrellas do not return home with me.
-However, I have run out of one-more-use umbrellas and will likely buy the Hero Travel Umbrella.
-It has great reviews and a lifetime replacement guarantee.
-But, it is bigger than I prefer, so I’m not yet convinced that it will make the cut.
+Our umbrellas came in handy to provide shade at Uxmal.
+I always pack whatever umbrellas are on their last leg for vacation, so if they can be tossed for space if needed.
+However, I have run out of one-more-use umbrellas and will likely buy an UV sun umbrella that also works for rain.
+It has overwhelmingly positive reviews.

 Read More About Our Cancun Road Trip